marcustyphoon/marcustyphoon/README.md

 Anti-Capitalism

 - [x] test anti-capitalism changes
-- [ ] undraft the PR with xkit.interface.hide when it comes out
+- [x] undraft the PR

+xkit.interface.hide when it comes out

+- [ ] update all the things

 No Recommended